-For new bloggers the main focus is the blog posts content and the site’s look.
-They tend to focus on what’s their specialty and are afraid to go deeper in blog’s administration.
+For new bloggers, the main focus is the blog posts' content and the site's look.
+They tend to focus on what's their specialty and are afraid to go deeper into blog administration.

 But for a website, what the visitor sees is just the tip of the iceberg.

-Backup your site and secure it from the start so when disaster strikes, you won’t lose any of your precious work.
+Backup your site and secure it from the start so that when disaster strikes, you won't lose any of your work.